MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/adfs/New-AdfsAzureMfaTenantCertificate.md

 ## PARAMETERS

 ### -Renew
-Renews certificate.
-Do not use if certificate has already expired.
-In this scenario, the existing expired certificate is replaced with a new one instead.
+Renew certificate.
+Do not use if the certificate has already expired.
+In this scenario, the existing expired certificate is replaced with a new certificate.

 ```yaml
 Type: Boolean